pytorch/rl/README.md

 **PyTorch**

-Depending on the use of functorch that you want to make, you may want to install the latest (nightly) pytorch release or the latest stable version of pytorch.
+Depending on the use of functorch that you want to make, you may want to install the latest (nightly) PyTorch release or the latest stable version of PyTorch.
 See [here](https://pytorch.org/get-started/locally/) for a detailed list of commands, including `pip3` or windows/OSX compatible installation commands.